Dermatitis

 What Is Perioral Dermatitis?

 This type of dermatitis is characterized by a facial rash with raised bumps forming around the mouth.
 In some cases, a similar rash may appear around the eyes, nose, or forehead.
-At the Asarch Center, 90% of the cases of the patients with perioral dermatitis that we see and treat are young women.
+At the Forefront Dermatology, formerly Asarch Dermatology, 90% of the cases of the patients with perioral dermatitis that we see and treat are young women.

 Causes Of Perioral Dermatitis